matiarias/matiarias/README.md

 ![readme profile img](./assets/beach-image-profile.jpg)

-- ⚡ I'm looking for my first experience as a Frontend Developer.
+- ⚡ I'm currently working as a Software Enginner at Santander Tecnología Argentina.
-- 🔭 I’m currently working on my Portfolio.
 - 🌱 I’m currently learning and studying: **React.js**, **Next.js** and **Firebase**
 - 💛 I consider myself a very calm and kind person, I love everything about traveling the world and learning different languages.
 I speak native Spanish, English (B2).